DeSemWeb/iswc2019.desemweb.org/content/index.md

 to build future Semantic Web and Linked Data applications.

 ## Topics of the DeSemWeb workshop series
-[Submit your work](/contributions/) on these topics and related subjects:
+[Share your work](/contributions/) on these topics and related subjects:

 - intelligent Web clients through semantic technologies – [read more](/topics/#clients)